davesteele/davesteele.github.io/_posts/2020-10-20-building-a-raspberry-pi-desktop.markdown

 #### USB Headphone support

-Since this was written, Raspberry Pi OS has transistioned from ALSA to PulseAudio.
+Since this was written, Raspberry Pi OS has transitioned from ALSA to PulseAudio.
 USB headphones now can be expected to work out-of-the-box.

 Bluetooth took a bit of work.
 I used [these instructions](https://askubuntu.com/questions/366032/pulseaudio-not-detecting-bluetooth-headset-automatically), which may or may not have made a difference.